marcora/m8c-gamepi43/README.md

 sudo reboot
 ```

-Upon reboot, if everything was done correctly, the GamePi43 will launch `m8c` and connect the audio.
+Upon reboot, if everything was done correctly, the GamePi43 will auto-login, launch `m8c`, and connect the audio.

 In order to kill `m8c` and power off the device, press (X + B + DownArrow) and move the power switch to off.